NVIDIA/cutlass/README.md

 | Ubuntu 18.04 | GCC 7.3.0 |

-CUTLASS runs successfully on the following NVIDIA GPUs, and it is expected to be efficient on any Maxwell-, Pascal-, or Volta-architecture NVIDIA GPU.
+CUTLASS runs successfully on the following NVIDIA GPUs, and it is expected to be efficient on any Maxwell-, Pascal-, Volta-, and Turing-architecture NVIDIA GPUs.

 |**GPU**|
 |---|